 Other cells in the body, including those in the bone marrow, the lining of the mouth and gut, and the hair follicles, also grow and divide quickly.
 These cells may also be affected by the chemotherapy drugs and may trigger side effects.

 Some chemotherapy drugs can be taken by mouth, but most are given intravenously through an injection into a vein.
 You will have to go to a clinic or hospital to receive intravenous (IV) chemotherapy medications.

 Everyone’s breast cancer is a little bit different.
-The number and type of medications your oncology team prescribes will depend on your treatment goals and the characteristics of your particular cancer.
+The type of medications your oncology team prescribes will depend on your treatment goals and the characteristics of your particular cancer.

 Side effects depend on the types and doses of chemotherapy drugs prescribed by your oncology team.
 Common chemotherapy side effects include:

 - fatigue or extreme tiredness

 - loss of appetite

 - low white blood cell count

 - numbness and/or tingling in fingers or toes

 Chemotherapy can destroy red blood cells.
 These are the cells that help carry oxygen to all the different tissues and organs in your body.
 If your red blood cell count is low, you might be told that you have anemia.
 Symptoms of anemia often include: